kayuksel/alphaquant_fx/README.md

-# AlphaEvolve for Discovery of High-Frequency Trading Strategies
+# AlphaEvolve for Discovery of HF Trading Strategies

 ## Overview